What makes a good firefighter?

-What do we want and how do we get there.
-Two vital questions.
-Seldom in societies does a single person hold the answer to these questions; it's usually a long (in fact, never ending) process of analyzing what we believe to be truths and constant questioning to discover these truths.
+What do we want and how do we get there?
+These are two vital questions.
+Seldom does a single person hold the answer to these questions; it's usually a long (in fact, never-ending) process of analyzing what we believe to be truths and constant questioning to discover these truths.

 When to charge, when to retreat

 It seems we want aggressive, but intelligent firefighters; to have chiefs, line officers and firefighters who can tell when to charge, when to retreat and how to transition between the two effectively.
 But to be able to tell when go means go, you must be intelligent first, aggressive second.
 But unquestionably you must be both.